Museum of Illusions Madrid tickets

 How do online tickets work

-Go to the Museum of Illusions Madrid booking page, choose your desired date and time and the number of tickets.
+Go to the Museum of Illusions Madrid booking page and choose your desired date and time and the number of tickets.

-On the day of your visit, scan the e-ticket in your smartphone at the Welcome Desk and walk in!
+On the day of your visit, show the e-ticket on your smartphone at the Welcome Desk and walk in.

 Museum of Illusions Madrid ticket prices